timsonner/timsonner.github.io/about.md

 # About Me

 Welcome to my blog!
-I'm a passionate developer who loves to share knowledge about programming, technology, and software development.
+I'm a passionate Cybersecurity Analyst and Software Developer who loves sharing knowledge about Networking, Cybersecurity, and Software Development.

 ## What You'll Find Here

-- **Tutorials**: Step-by-step guides on various programming topics
+- **Tutorials**: Guides on various topics
-- **Project Showcases**: Interesting projects I've worked on
+- **Projects**: Interesting projects I've worked on
-- **Tech Insights**: Thoughts and opinions on the latest in technology
-- **Code Examples**: Practical code snippets with syntax highlighting
+- **Research**: Insight from research

 ## Technologies I Work With

-- **Frontend**: HTML, CSS, JavaScript, React, Vue.js
-- **Backend**: Node.js, Python, Ruby
-- **Databases**: MySQL, PostgreSQL, MongoDB
-- **Tools**: Git, Docker, VS Code
+- **Linux**: Various pentesting tools and distros
+- **Programming**: GoLang, C#, PowerShell

 ## Get in Touch